 Stochastics and RSI are both momentum indicators which both you stock or commodity prices to calculate their respective values.
-StochRSI applies the Stochastics formula to RSI values instead of price values.
+StochRSI applies the Stochastics formula using RSI values instead of price values.
 The indicator is measuring where the RSI's current value is relative to its high/low range for the specified period.
 In their 1994 book, The New Technical Trader, Chande and Kroll explain that RSI can oscillate between 80 and 20 for extended periods without reaching extreme levels.
-Traders looking to enter a stock based on an overbought or oversold reading in RSI might find themselves continuously on the sidelines.
+Traders looking to enter a stock trade based on an overbought or oversold reading in RSI might find themselves continuously on the sidelines.
 Chande and Kroll developed StochRSI to increase sensitivity and generate more overbought/oversold signals than the standard RSI does on its own.